How to Winterize Your Teardrop Trailer

 What You'll Need

-- RV & Marine specific non-toxic antifreeze (we used Super Tech, found it from Walmart for ~$2/gallon)
+- 2 gallons of RV & Marine specific non-toxic antifreeze (we used Super Tech, found it at Walmart for ~$2/gallon)

 - Large Funnel